 What Hiring Authorities Look for in an Education Resume

-What the reader will care about is whether or not it is visually appealing, easy to read and if they can readily find essential relevant information.
+The reader will care about whether or not it is visually appealing, easy to read, and if they can readily find essential relevant information.
 So unless the advertisement specifies the length of the resume you need to submit, your resume should reflect the amount of related teaching experience, skills, and accomplishments you have.

 If you’d like a rule of thumb for the appropriate length of your resume, remember that the length has to do with what is right to your experience and background.